 No. Unlike most other credit cards in Singapore, as these miles are transferred automatically each month there is no additional fee involved.
-Transfers are effectively instant, though you have to wait for each monthly cycle – you cannot make ‘intermediate’ conversions mid-month.
+Transfers are effectively instant, though you have to wait for each monthly cycle – you cannot make ‘intermediate’ conversions mid-month, even on request.

-Of course the transfer from the ‘Accelerated Miles’ earning will happen an average of 8 months after the applicable transaction (min.
+Of course as outlined above any transfer from the ‘Accelerated Miles’ earning will happen an average of 8 months after the applicable transaction (min.
 2 months, max.
 14 months).

 Can I transfer miles into other loyalty schemes?